-The founding document of New Zealand is the Treaty of Waitangi, which was signed in 1840 between the British and representatives of Māori iwi and hapu (tribes and subgroups).
+The founding document of New Zealand is the Treaty of Waitangi, which was signed in 1840 between the British and representatives of Māori iwi and hapū (tribes and subtribes).
 This is viewed as the founding of New Zealand as a country.
 There is much controversy in what the Treaty actually said, as two versions were signed, one in te reo Māori and one in English, and the two said slightly different things about whether or not the Māori gave up their sovereignty to the British Crownnote and exactly how much of New Zealand the Māori were entitled to.
-Naturally, the English version is the one that is usually followed currently.
-However, ever since the 1990s various iwi have been compensated for land or resource rights that were determined to have been inappropriately taken from them, and various national landmarks (such as Mount Cook) have been symbolically given back to the nearest iwi...which then promptly gifts the landmark back to the Crown.
+Ever since the 1990s various iwi have been compensated for land or resource rights that were determined to have been inappropriately taken from them, and various national landmarks (such as Mount Cook) have been symbolically given back to the nearest iwi...which then promptly gifts the landmark back to the Crown.

 New Zealand claims to be the first country to give the vote to women in 1893.
 At the time, however, New Zealand was not a "country" in the sense of an independent nation-state, but merely a self-governing British colony.
 Other sub-national territories gave women the vote before 1893, including the American state of New Jersey in 1790, the Australian colonies of South Australia in 1863 and Victoria in 1864, and the Wyoming Territory in the U.S. in 1869 (which became the state of Wyoming in 1890).
 Despite this, New Zealand is still the first modern independent sovereign state to give the women the vote.

-, sent to Gallipoli with the Australians.
+Kiwi troops served under the British in The Second Boer War.
+They were also a part of the ANZAC forces in World War I, sent to Gallipoli with the Australians.
 Their greatest accomplishment was the taking of Chunuk Bair.
 If you see soldiers with hats that look like Scoutmasters or like a lemonsqueezer, those'd be the New Zealanders.

-team, the All Blacks, have long been ambassadors to the rest of the world.
+New Zealand's Rugby Union team, the All Blacks, have long been ambassadors to the rest of the world.
 They have notably popularised the haka, a traditional Māori dance, which they perform before each match.
 Perhaps because of this notable example, there is a common misperception overseas (as well as for many in NZ) that all haka are war dances.
 This is by no means true, and even the haka the All Blacks have traditionally performed before matches is in fact a celebratory dance, rather than a peruperu (challenging/war dance).
 Nevertheless, the unfamiliarity overseas and among some New Zealanders with the facial and vocal expressions common in a haka mean people from overseas often find a haka intimidating.
 Ka Mate, the haka usually performed by the All Blacks, has seen some controversy due to copyright claims by the iwi from whom it originated.
 However, origins aside, it is a glorious thing to behold.

-also have Kiwiana status.
-The old saying goes that there are 20 sheep to every New Zealander, although this figure hasn't been accurate since the mid 1980s — changing economic conditions and increased immigration means there are now only 7 sheep to every New Zealander.
-As a consequence of this and the prevalence of sheep farming in Australia as well, good-natured ribbing about bestiality
+New Zealand set itself up proper thanks to farming (especially exporting meat overseas once refrigeration got going), hence why sheep also have Kiwiana status.
+The old saying goes that there are 20 sheep to every New Zealander, although this figure hasn't been accurate since the mid 1980s — changing economic conditions and increased immigration means there are now only 5 sheep to every New Zealander.
+As a consequence of this and the prevalence of sheep farming in Australia as well, good-natured ribbing about bestiality occurs in both countries.

 New Zealand in fiction